How to Fix a Garbage Disposal That's Not Working

-Often, the easiest way to fix a garbage disposal is to push the reset button on the bottom of the disposal and try it again.
-When the reset button doesn’t work, the most common problems include electrical system issues, disposal jams, drain pipe clogs, or faulty seals in the mounting, hoses, or pipe connections.
+If you are wondering how to fix a garbage disposal that makes an odd hum, leaks, backs up, drains slowly, or does nothing when you flip the switch, try the reset button on the bottom of the disposal.
+If the reset button doesn’t work, it can be an electrical system issue, disposal jam, drain pipe clog, or a faulty seal in the mounting, hoses, or pipe connections.

 You can easily diagnose and fix most garbage disposal problems at home.
-Read on to see how to get your garbage disposal to work again.
+Read on to learn how to get your garbage disposal working again.

 garbage disposal